 - an intestinal or biliary tract (liver, gallbladder, and bile ducts) disorder

-There are several reasons why newborn babies are more prone to vitamin K deficiency.
-These are:
+There are several reasons why newborn babies are more prone to vitamin K deficiency:

-- drinking breast milk that is low in vitamin K
+- breast milk is low in vitamin K

-- vitamin K does not transfer well from a mother’s placenta to her baby
+- vitamin K does not transfer well from the placenta to the baby

-- a newborn baby’s liver is unable to use vitamin K efficiently
+- a newborn’s liver is unable to use vitamin K efficiently

-Foods that are high in vitamin K include green, leafy vegetables, prunes, and fermented dairy products.
+Foods that are high in vitamin K include:

 - bruising easily